abhi-r3v0/Adhrit/README.md

 * Extracts source code in Smali.
 * Recompiles smali into APK
 * Signs the APK
+* Checks for virtual apps/droppers
-* Checks for bytecode injection points.
+* Checks for bytecode injection points and write it to a file.
 * Analyzes permissions used by the application.
 * Dumps the Manifest.
 * Dumps the certificate details.